 But for many people, just seeing a picture of a snake or thinking about the top of a skyscraper is paralyzing.

-And its the same with fear of home.
+And its the same with phobia of returning home.
 Sometimes just a passing thought of homecoming can set off a panic attack.

 Most folks with phobias, including nostophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

-The presence of actual physical symptoms of fear of home makes it even more difficult.
+The presence of actual physical symptoms of phobia of returning home makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with nostophobia simply learn to avoid the homecoming situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully fear of home can now be overcome quickly and easily if you choose the right approach.
+Mercifully phobia of returning home can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Fear of Home can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Phobia of Returning Home can be overcome

 About the Fear

-The actual feelings of Fear of Home are extremely common.
+The actual feelings of Phobia of Returning Home are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.

 And yet this is a problem you can quickly and permanently conquer – just as long as you are really committed to doing so.
 Conquering the fear means saying goodbye once and for all to that nasty feeling and discovering the steps to switch on the calm, centered, confident you.